deep-optimization/ScaleKD/README.md

 pip install -r requirements.txt
 ```

-*Note that using pytorch with higher CUDA version may result in low training speed.*
+*Note that using pytorch with higher CUDA versions may result in low training speed.*

 ### <span id="dataset">Prepare datasets</span>